BT TV channels

 Confession: we've never really understood the point of music TV.
 If you want music, listen to music.
 Nevertheless, it exists.
 In fact, there are more than a dozen music channels out there if you know where to find them – and MTV for practically every genre, plus VH1, karaoke channels... ...you name it.

 If music TV is your thing and you want BT TV, we have some bad news for you.
-BT TV's music channel selection is pitiful, offering only MTV in the Entertainment package and adding MTV HD and MTV Music (yes, that does translate as Music Television Music).
+BT TV's music channel selection is minimal, offering only MTV in the Classic Entertainment package.
 If this type of programming matters to you, we can't really say anything other than you're better off with Virgin Media or Sky.

 Premium movie channels

-BT Sport will show all 351 UEFA Champions League & UEFA Europa League games broadcast live each season, plus the Premier League, FA Cup, European Rugby Champions Cup, Ultimate Fighting Championship, MotoGP and more besides.
+BT Sport shows all the UEFA Champions League & UEFA Europa League games broadcast live each season, plus the Premier League, FA Cup, European Rugby Champions Cup, Ultimate Fighting Championship, MotoGP and more besides.